Final Results for the year ended 30 June 2021

 |Share of net assets and liabilities of associate|

-As at 30 June 2020, SIS was continuing to deal with tax and legal issues that arose from the 2010 Commonwealth Games (CWG) in Delhi, India.
-SIS, via a partnership of the name of SIS Live, delivered the host broadcast production and facilities contract for the 2010 CWG.
+As at 30 June 2021, SIS was continuing to deal with tax and legal issues that arose from the 2010 Commonwealth Games (CWG) in Delhi, India.
+SIS, via a partnership in the name of SIS Live, delivered the host broadcast production and facilities contract for the 2010 CWG.
 Given continuing scrutiny of the entire CWG project immediately after the closure of the Games, approximately 40% of the contract has still not been paid.
-A provision of £5.9 million was made in respect of this non-payment in the SIS financial statements for the year ended 31 March 2011.
+A provision of £5.9 million was made in respect of this non-payment in SIS’s financial statements for its financial year ended 31 March 2011.
+There has been no subsequent movement on this provision to 30 June 2021.

-On 27 June 2020, SIS acquired 100% of the share capital of 49’s Limited for a net consideration of £4.8m with a potential for further deferred consideration to follow contingent on company performance.
-While the acquisition of 49’s Limited is a significant event arising after SIS’s financial reporting date of 31 March 2020, the Directors have concluded that its impact on the Group’s share of SIS’s results to 30 June 2020 is immaterial and therefore does not require adjusting for.
+On 30 June 2021, SIS acquired 25% of the share capital of Racelab Pty Limited for a net consideration of £2.9m with a potential to acquire a further shareholding in future years.
+While the acquisition of Racelab Pty Limited is a significant event arising after SIS’s financial reporting date of 31 March 2021, the Directors have concluded that its impact on the Group’s share of SIS’s results to 30 June 2021 is immaterial and therefore does not require adjusting for.

 3. Post balance sheet events